MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 *  Objects can be collapsed or expanded.
 *  The JSON viewer matches your operating system's dark or light theme.

+#### Supported scenarios

-**Note:** The **JSON viewer** is not supported in windows that are opened by using the `window.open` JavaScript method.
+The **JSON viewer** is not supported in windows that are opened by using the `window.open` JavaScript method.
 In windows opened with `window.open`, JSON data is displayed as a single line of text, without formatting or syntax highlighting.

 <!-- ====================================================================== -->